UAlberta-EcoCar/Auxillary-Power-Board/README.txt

        screen, and have it all fit on the same board layout.
      - Another thought is to have stacked RJ11 Ports or to just use 2 ports, however the 3 ports is rather handy.
 Maybe 2 double stacked RJ11s?
+     - For ill also be looking into Boost Buck so we can use any kind of power source.
+       The 12 volt regulator is host to a lot of resistive loss, this is an issue with 3.4 Stretch goal for the boost buck would be to make it 120V AC adaptable.

 - More Details in the README in the folder of the specific version.